 GFA Consulting Group derives its code of conduct from the company`s vision, mission, and core values.
 The company’s most critical asset is its professional credibility and the international recognition it enjoys as a dependable partner for its clients.
 GFA stands for a distinctly customer-oriented approach, supplying services and products with the highest ethical standards and professional integrity.
 This is how the company inspires confidence and trust in all of its partners.
 Numerous clients have entrusted GFA to catalyze change that initiates improvements in quality of life and leads to sustainable solutions at the individual, organizational and system level.
-The GFA Code of Conduct complies with internationally accepted ethical standards of corporate governance and competitive practices, such as the FIDIC Code of Ethics and the United Nations’ Global Compact Principles. > GFA CODE OF CONDUCT (English, PDF)
+The GFA Code of Conduct complies with internationally accepted ethical standards of corporate governance and competitive practices, such as the FIDIC Code of Ethics and the United Nations’ Global Compact Principles. > GFA CODE OF CONDUCT AND INTEGRITY (English, PDF)

 GFA’s diligent adherence to human rights derives from our vision of sustainable and inclusive development in our partner countries, and the company’s core values.
 We undertake to respect and observe human rights in all our business activities.
 In the course of our project work we provide advice to help people better understand their rights and enable them to demand these from third parties and the state.